 Sump Pump Redirection Permit & Requirements

-One option for developers to obtain sewer allocation by performing their own work rather than purchasing from the Town is to redirect sump pumps that are connected to the sewer system.
+One option for developers to obtain private sewer allocation mitigation, per the Town's Sewer Allocation Policy, is to redirect sump pumps that are connected to the sewer system.
 The Town's Engineering Division holds a list of properties that are either connected or potentially connected to the sewer system.
 Should a developer choose this option for obtaining sewer allocation, the developer must request a specified number of sump pumps they want to redirect in writing and will subsequently be given the property information from the amnesty list.
 The developer will be required to redirect each property they requested.
 Sewer allocation credit granted for each sump pump redirected shall be 1,200 GPD per MassDEP standard.

 The redirection work shall be performed by a utility contractor licensed with the Town and work shall comply with the Town's Street Opening/Utility Connection Rules & Regulations regardless of whether work is performed on public or private property.
 The permit application shall include the Utility Permit Application, Tri-Party agreement signed by homeowner and developer, and a drawing of proposed work approved by homeowner.
 If the proposed work includes a connection to the Town's stormwater system, a waiver form for connections to the Town's stormwater system signed by the homeowner shall be included with the application.
 Should the proposed work include digging on a Town roadway that has been paved within the last five (5) years, a minimum permit fee of $1,500 is required and may increase depending on the extents of the proposed work.
 All on-site proposals (i.e. infiltration systems) shall be designed and stamped by a registered professional engineer with Massachusetts and comply with infiltration rates and sizing stated in the most current Massachusetts Stormwater Handbook.